Social Icons

 Directed by Michael Dowse

-Coffee & Kareem is a Netflix cumbersome waste of an action comedy, which comes off as a buddy cop genre with a 12-year-old and an adult officer.
-This is a very terribly written movie, whose comedy is so written to disgust the hell out of you.
+Coffee & Kareem is a cumbersome waste of an action comedy from Netflix, attempting to blend the buddy cop genre with the dynamic of a 12-year-old and an adult officer.
+Unfortunately, it’s a poorly written movie, with humor so crude it becomes downright off-putting.

-When Coffee and Kareem gets going you are made to remember the 2019 comedy Good Boys.
-This movie at first feels like Good Boys, then it gets really going and it becomes irritating and unnerving.
-The vulgarity from the children in the first five minutes alone was so uncomfortable I was taken back.
+When Coffee & Kareem begins, it might remind you of the 2019 comedy Good Boys.
+Initially, it feels similar, but as the story progresses, it quickly becomes irritating and unnerving.
+The vulgarity from the children in just the first five minutes was so excessive that it made me uncomfortable.

-A movie about a 12-year-old on the run with his mother’s boyfriend after witnessing a murder, seem to pack much punch as an idea than the final outcome.
+The premise—about a 12-year-old on the run with his mother’s boyfriend after witnessing a murder—sounds promising on paper but fails to deliver.

 0 comments: